fractal161/fractal161.github.io/docs/_posts/2023-08-23-so-many-gg-codes.md

 Of couse, why worry about the effects of the AND mask when we could just change the mask itself?
 Here, we make it so the result of `score+2 AND mask` is always less than `0xA0`, where `mask` is what our game genie code substitutes in.
 It turns out that this is possible exactly when `mask` is strictly less than `0xA0`.

 Fun bit of trivia: this isn't the first time somebody's used this strategy before.
 Meatfighter, known in the community for [an article][meatfighter-tetris] about the internals of NES Tetris (including this segment of code we've been discussing!), details the method (as well as the flaw with `ENEOOGEZ`) in [this article][meatfighter-article].
-It was released on August 17, 2019, a bit after the discovery of `XNEOOGEX`, but well before its overall adoption.
+It was released on August 17, 2019, a bit after the discovery of `XNEOOGEX`, but well before its public debut.
 He changes the mask to `0x00`, which corresponds to the game genie code `AEEPNGEY`.

 In total, there are `0xA0 = 160` valid values for the mask, which need to be applied to address `0x9C87`.